ibm-cloud-docs/containers/cs_observability_reference.md

 <dd>The LogDNA ingestion key that you want to use for your configuration.
 This value is optional.
 If you do not specify this option, the latest ingestion key is automatically retrieved.   </dd>

 <dt><code>--private-endpoint</code><dt>
-<dd>When you add this option to your command, the private service endpoint is used to connect to {{site.data.keyword.la_full_notm}}.
-To use the private service endpoint, your cluster must be enabled for using private service endpoints.
+<dd>When you add this option to your command, the private cloud service endpoint is used to connect to {{site.data.keyword.la_full_notm}}.
+To use the private cloud service endpoint, your cluster must be enabled for using private cloud service endpoints.
 For more information, see worker communication to other services and networks for [classic](/docs/containers?topic=containers-plan_clusters#vpc-worker-services-onprem) and [VPC clusters](/docs/containers?topic=containers-plan_clusters#worker-services-onprem). </dd>

 </dl>